 Video Courtesy of the Hamlyn Centre

-Research on the advancement of surgical robots clearly demonstrates a marriage between imaging, sensory components, robots and surgery, but what advantages does this technology carry for future application?
+Research on the advancement of surgical robots demonstrates the synergy between imaging, sensory components, robots, and surgery, but what advantages does this technology offer?
 The application of snake-like surgical robots does mean that a more detailed investigation of the alimentary tract and heart surgery becomes possible.
-By eliminating the use of rigid surgical instruments that could potentially harm surrounding tissue due to limited precision in confined space, there is the possibility of less invasive treatments and a faster recover time due to limited access trauma.
+By eliminating the use of rigid surgical instruments that could potentially harm surrounding tissue there is the possibility of less invasive treatments and faster recovery time due to trauma-induced by limited access.

-Some of the main challenges ahead seem to be focussed on join articulation, how to integrate an array of artificial sensor components and navigation methods into a surgical robotic system, and how this tool could be used to identify different tissues within the body.
+The main challenges ahead are focussed on join articulation, how to integrate an array of artificial sensor components and navigation methods into a surgical robotic system, and how this tool could be used to identify different tissues within the body.